tarleb/perevir/README.md

 Perevir reads the input and output blocks into pandoc's internal document format.
-The tests checking the conversion results use the objects of that internal format, **not** the string representation.
+The tests checking the conversion results use the objects of that internal format, **not** the string representation (unless requested).
 This improves accuracy and also makes tests more robust.

 ### Input and output divs

-Perevirky files can be viewed as rendered Markdown files on platforms like GitHub, GitLab, Codeberg, etc.  Rendered (Markdown) text is generally easier and more pleasant to read on than codeblocks with markup.
+Perevirky files can be viewed as rendered Markdown files on platforms like GitHub, GitLab, Codeberg, etc.  Rendered (Markdown) text is generally easier and more pleasant to read than codeblocks with markup.
 It is therefore possible to use divs to set the input or expected output.